openstack/charm-hacluster/README.md

 The principle charm must have explicit support for the hacluster interface in order for clustering to occur - otherwise nothing actually get configured.

+# HA/Clustering

+There are two mutually exclusive high availability options: using virtual IP(s) or DNS.

+To use virtual IP(s) the clustered nodes must be on the same subnet such that the VIP is a valid IP on the subnet for one of the node's interfaces and each node has an interface in said subnet.
+The VIP becomes a highly-available API endpoint.

+To use DNS high availability there are several prerequisites.
+However, DNS HA does not require the clustered nodes to be on the same subnet.
+Currently the DNS HA feature is only available for MAAS 2.0 or greater environments.
+MAAS 2.0 requires Juju 2.0 or greater.
+The MAAS 2.0 client requires Ubuntu 16.04 or greater.
+The clustered nodes must have static or "reserved" IP addresses registered in MAAS.
+The DNS hostname(s) must be pre-registered in MAAS before use with DNS HA.

+The charm will throw an exception in the following circumstances:
+If running on a version of Ubuntu less than Xenial 16.04

 # Usage for Charm Authors

 The hacluster interface supports a number of different cluster configuration